cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} How do I run the server and tests together and then shutdown the server?

-To start the server, run the tests and then shutdown the server we recommend {% url "these NPM tools" continuous-integration#Helpers %}.
+To start the server, run the tests and then shutdown the server we recommend {% url "these npm tools" continuous-integration#Helpers %}.

 ## {% fa fa-angle-right %} Can I test my Electron app?